 Foresight is an organizational capacity that the United Nations system can use to gather and process information about the future operating environment, allowing for the creation of various scenarios of alternative, planned and desired futures.
 While they do not predict the future, foresight tools, methodologies and design processes are able to mine the external political, economic, social, technological and legal environments for trends and developments and leverage those insights to inform and improve decision-making today.

 In line with its role of promoting forward-looking, proactive, innovative and strategic thinking on current and emerging global challenges, the Committee decided to focus the pilot strategic foresight exercise on the theme of the future of work in sub-Saharan Africa, while factoring in the impact of population movements, including due to climate change.
-Building on recent work by the United Nations Chief Executives Board for Coordination (CEB) and the Committee on the theme, namely the United Nations system strategy on the future of work, and making use of other relevant analyses, insights and data available across the United Nations system, the Committee engaged in a one-day foresight exercise at its thirty-eighth session in October 2019.
+Building on work by the United Nations Chief Executives Board for Coordination (CEB) and the Committee on the theme, namely the United Nations system strategy on the future of work, and making use of other relevant analyses, insights and data available across the United Nations system, the Committee engaged in a one-day foresight exercise at its thirty-eighth session in October 2019.
 It confirmed the practical relevance and applicability of strategic foresight to the Committee’s system-wide analytical and policy coherence work and provided concrete guidance in support of the implementation of the strategy of the United Nations system on the future of work.
-Members also welcomed the establishment of the informal HLCP Foresight Network, which is led and coordinated by UNESCO.
+Members also welcomed the establishment of the informal HLCP Foresight Network, which operated from 2019 to 2023 before transitioning into the United Nations Foresight Community of Practice, under the continued leadership of UNESCO.